Blowing horn: Uses

 A like function may be attributed to the pututu, the sound instrument from the Andes.
 The device, usually made of a shell or hollowed out cow horn, is used to summon people to a meeting or a festival.
 In the Inca period, the messengers spreading throughout Empire known as chaski carried along a pututu, which was blown to herald their arrival to a particular place.

-In the United States, it is common for a traditional horn to be blown to signify the serving of a buffet.
-This is a typical lunch time tradition in Kentucky.

 Cheap plastic vuvuzelas achieved fame and controversy in the hands of football supporters during the 2010 World Cup in South Africa.

+Mythology

+In Norse mythology, Gjallarhorn (Old Norse: [ˈɡjɑlːɑrˌhorn]; "hollering horn" or "the loud sounding horn") is a horn associated with the god Heimdallr and the wise being Mímir.
+The sound of Heimdallr's horn will herald the beginning of Ragnarök, the sound of which will be heard in all corners of the world.

 Religion

 One of the more widespread uses for blowing horns today is the shofar, a ram or Kudu horn with a hole drilled through it.
 The shofar is used mainly for Jewish ceremonies such as Rosh Hashanah.
 Horns also have significance in Christianity and Islam.

 The dungchen is a ritual horn used in Tibetan Buddhism.

 An angel (Moroni) blowing a horn as a warning voice is an unofficial symbol used frequently by the Church of Jesus Christ of Latter-day Saints (frequently referred to by others as "Mormons").
 A statue of the Angel Moroni sits atop the main spire of most of the sacred temples belonging to this church.